<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/8fb78ae898f448e9b008c905098c9da9/pixel?tag=ViewContent&amp;noscript=1">

 Disadvantages of using Rakuten

-• You’ll need to be adept at managing your own inventory - whilst this does sound like a problem, it is worth thinking about how DataFeedWatch can help you with this.
+• You’ll need to be adept at managing your own inventory

 • Product feed quality and optimization is hugely important and can be the making or breaking point of your store.

-• The platform is quite expensive initially with the product fees, commission and subscription to pay for.
+• The platform is quite expensive initially with the product fees, commission, and subscription to pay for.

 • The waiting time to be approved is not automatic.